tinyplex/tinybase/site/guides/01_the_basics/4_reading_from_stores.md

 of these methods, you'll find a lot more in the Store documentation.

-The reactive TinyBase magic starts to happen when we register listeners on the Store so that don't have to keep explicitly fetching data.
+The reactive TinyBase magic starts to happen when we register listeners on the Store so we don't have to keep explicitly fetching data.

 For that, we proceed to the Listening To Stores guide.